i10416/cloud-function-typescript/README.md

 # About
-This repository is template for cloud functions in TypeScript and some additional GCP infrastructure resources.
+This repository is a template for cloud functions in TypeScript and some additional GCP infrastructure resources.

+This template is useful in such a case as you want to recurringly start and stop cloudsql instances so that you can save money.

-You can manage GCP infrastructures by terraform in `/terraform` directory.
+You can set up and manage GCP infrastructures by terraform in `/terraform` directory.
 ## Setup

 ### requirements
-- python: python is rquired in order to install gcloud CLI.
+- python: python is rquired to install gcloud CLI.
 - terraform: terraform CLI is required to configure, deploy and destroy GCP resources.
 - node14.x: nodejs 14.x is required to compile `src/**/*.ts`
 - gsutil: gsutil is required to create bucket.